G-Tech1/Car-Management/README.md

 Because the statuses of the service appointments are a part of the service microservice we need to go into docker desktop and access the CLI of following container "project-beta_service_api_1"
 ![Docker Service API](pic1.png)

-Once inside the terminal, make any migrations that may appear and create a super user using the following command "python manage.py createsuperuser" only a username and password is required.
+Once inside the terminal, make any migrations that may appear and create a super user with the following command "python manage.py createsuperuser". **only a username and password is required**
 ![Create SuperUser](pic2.png)

-In the browser, access the admin page using the following URL. "http://localhost:8080/admin/" and sign in.
-Once logged into the admin page. go to the status model and create the following instances.
+In the browser, access the admin page using the following URL "http://localhost:8080/admin/" and sign in.
+Once logged into the admin page, access the status model and create the following instances.
 "SUBMITTED", "COMPLETED", and "CANCELED".
 ![Statuses](pic3.png)

 ## Design